-Agenda 2030, including the 17 SDGs, constitutes the globally-agreed upon framework for achieving sustainable development.
-Sustainable development signifies the combination of economic development, social inclusion, and environmental sustainability.
-Sustainable development is sometimes termed the "triple bottom line" of economic, social, and environmental objectives.
-The SDGs were adopted by all 193 UN member states on September 25, 2015 for the period of 2016-2030.
-The Goals are time-bound, quantified and universal.
-They set objectives for all countries, rich and poor, for the year 2030.
+Agenda 2030 and the 17 SDGs constitutes a globally agreed upon framework for achieving "sustainable development" - a combination of development, inclusion, and sustainability that is sometimes termed the "triple bottom line" of economic, social, and environmental objectives.

+Time-bound, quantified and universal, the SDGs were adopted by all 193 UN Member States on September 25, 2015.
+They set objectives for all countries, rich and poor, to reach by 2030.